Goal Setting For Employees: 5 Useful Tips

-I wouldn’t be wrong if I go on to say that goal setting for employees is extremely integral to business development.
+I wouldn't be wrong if I say that goal setting for employees is highly integral to business development.

 According to Wikipedia:

-Goal setting involves the development of an action plan designed to motivate and guide a person or group toward a goal.
+Goal setting involves developing an action plan designed to motivate and guide a person or group toward a goal.

 Generally, planning and setting performance goals top many a companies priority lists.